 I have been into the paranormal since…well, since my earliest memories of watching those terrible documentaries from the ’60s and ’70s on late night TV (I think TV Guide used to label them as “Speculation” – a very good term).
 They always had creepy titles like Overlords of the UFO or Beyond Belief or Mysterious Monsters or something like that, along with creepy (and appropriately cheesy) early ’70s style synth music.
 Anyways, one topic that would always come up was the Bermuda Triangle.
-Now as a very young kid, I was always fascinated by the legend of the Bermuda Triangle, or Devil’s Triangle as it was sometimes called.
+Now as a very young kid, I was always fascinated by the mystery of the Bermuda Triangle, or Devil’s Triangle as it was sometimes called.
 And like most myths and legends, I think it plays very well on our desire to believe in something mysterious out there.
 I mean, a giant triangle in the ocean where ships and planes disappear?
 Where UFOs and sea serpents seemingly call home?
 How can anyone NOT be intrigued by that?
 But once I got a little older and really started reading up on it, the whole theory fell apart.
 There are still plenty of people who believe in the Triangle, but statistically, it just doesn’t hold water, and ultimately there’s nothing special about the area.
 Now the Bermuda Triangle is in the news again, with the methane bubble theory about why ships and planes disappear there.
 And who knows, maybe that’s exactly what happens?
 But there’s nothing paranormal about the Bermuda triangle, ultimately.

 In which we learn a neat lesson about geoscience and that it’s impossible to prove a negative.